HL7/cql-ig/input/pages/using-cql.md

       a. **SHOULD NOT** use quoted identifiers (unless required due to the element name in the model not being a valid identifier in CQL)<br/>
       b. **SHOULD** use camelCase (unless dictated by the element naming in the model being used)

 Examples of elements conforming to Conformance Requirement 2.15 are given below.
-For a full list of valid of elements, refer to an appropriate data model specification such as QI-Core.
+For a full list of valid of elements, refer to an appropriate data model specification such as QI-Core.<br/><br/>
 Note: When FHIR and FHIR IGs are used as the data model, the term "element" is synonymous with "attribute".
 Some data models, such as QDM, use the term "attribute".
 </div>